Skip to main content

 There is a subtle difference between negligent wrongdoing and intentional conduct, but these differences are very crucial for the plaintiff and the defendant.

-However, in a negligence tort case, no intent is involved, meaning a lack of intent is not a defense the defendant can use.
+However, in a negligence tort case, no intent is involved, so the defendant cannot use a lack of intent defense.

 Are Intentional Torts Similar to Crimes?